magento/architecture/design-documents/service-isolation.md

 ### Entry Point Services

-Functionality responsible for collaboration with application clients is separated from business logic and located in special endpoint services - BFFs.
+Client specific logic (PWA, point of sale, mobile app, etc) is separated from business logic and located in special endpoint services - BFFs.
 A dedicated BFF should created for each application client.

 The following BFFs may be created: